rmat-git/rmat-git/README.md

-<h1 align="center">Hi 👋, I'm Mathew Negrido</h1>
+<h1 align="left">Hi 👋, I'm Mathew Negrido</h1>
-<h3 align="center">I'm a currently a computer engineering student of Techonological University of the Philippines - Visayas.
+<h3 align="left">I'm a currently a computer engineering student of Techonological University of the Philippines - Visayas.
 I'm always looking for new challenges and ways to improve my skills.</h3>

 - 🔭 I’m currently working on improving skills in automation (n8n) and front-end designing.
 - 👯 I’m looking to collaborate on projects.
 - 🤝 I’m looking for help with Automation and frontend. design.
 - 📫 How to reach me **mathewnegrido@gmail.com**

-<h3 align="center">Current Hobbies</h3>
+<h3 align="left">Current Hobbies</h3>

 - 🏃 running
 - 🎧 listening to music